amirthaa05/Lightup-Greeting-Card/README.md

 * The greeting card combines paper and basic electronic components.
 * The LED provides an attractive lighting effect inside the flower.
 * The battery supplies electrical energy to the LED.
+&nbsp;
-* &nbsp;The project develops creative ,paper craft skills and basic electronic components knowledge.&nbsp;
+* The project develops creative ,paper craft skills and basic electronic components knowledge.&nbsp;

 ![result](IMG20260919102012.jpg)
 ![result](IMG-20260919-WA0002.jpg)